Bayesian Dropout

 \section{Introduction}

-Consider a probabilistic model of a dataset $\m x$ parameterized by a vector of parameters $\m \theta$.
-Data often contain complicated structure, and so there is a growing interest in expressive models.
-An expressive model will have many settings of its parameters which are compatible with the training data, and if the model is misspecified these settings will often make different predictions on the test data.
-This problem is sometimes called co-adaptation because different coordinates of the parameter vector co-adapt to each other to give predictions specific for the training and not the test data~\citep{Hinton2012}.
-A consequence is there is no guarantee the model will concentrate on parameter values which give the better prediction on test data~\citep{Grunwald2007,muller2011risk}.
+Consider a probabilistic model of a dataset parameterized by the parameter vector $\m \theta$.
+Often, the dataset will contain complicated structure and require an expressive model.
+However, a complex model will have many settings of its parameters which are compatible with the training data, and often be \emph{misspecified}, meaning it does not correspond to the underlying generative process.
+In this case, different settings of the parameters that are compatible with the training data may make different predictions on test data, and there is no guarantee the model will concentrate on parameter values with the better generalization error~\cite{Grunwald2007}.

-Dropout, originally proposed for neural networks, provides a powerful way to reduce undesirable co-adaptation amongst parameters~\citep{Hinton2012}.
+In the past decade, Dropout has emerged as a powerful way to address similar problems in neural network training~\cite{Hinton2012}.